pythonpune/python-workshop/beginning.md

 ```

 ## Functions
-* When we have to do a certain set of operatin multiple times and reuse it
+* When we have to do a certain set of operation multiple times and reuse it
-  with in codebase then we need to define a function
+  with in codebase then we need to define a function.
-* *def* keyword is used to define a function
+* `def` keyword is used to define a function.
-* syntex
+* Syntax:
 ```
 def function_name(function_arguments):
     do some stuff